|INFORMATION DESIRED at the Wolves Summit in Warsaw|

 |Get to know INFORMATION DESIRED in 7 minutes|

-- “Information Desired” is information that crosses spacetime – as one of our most experienced experts, Bogumił Bronowicz, likes to say.
+- “Information Desired” is information that crosses spacetime – as one of our most experienced Partner, Bogumił Bronowicz, likes to say.

 - Sharing knowledge about the effect of a service is insufficient to effectively break the spacetime barrier and gain the Customer's trust.
 The Customer must also be invited to the place where the office is being designed, the old car is being renovated, or the home alarm system is being installed – Bogumił Bronowicz sums up.